nspcc-dev/neofs-spec/06-blockchain/03-neofsid.md

 func AddKey(owner []byte, keys []interop.PublicKey)
 ```

-AddKey binds list of provided public keys to OwnerID\.
-Can be invoked only by Alphabet nodes\.
+AddKey binds a list of the provided public keys to the OwnerID\.
+It can be invoked only by Alphabet nodes\.

-This method panics if OwnerID is not ownerSize byte or public key is not 33 byte long\.
-If key is already bound\, ignores it\.
+This method panics if the OwnerID is not an ownerSize byte or the public key is not 33 byte long\.
+If the key is already bound\, the method ignores it\.

 ##### Key